-With the support of the famous oenologist Professor Émile Peynaud (1912-2004) far-reaching changes were carried out, which already had an impact on the excellent and outstanding vintage 1978 after a decade of hard times with rather average wines.
+With the support of the famous oenologist Professor Émile Peynaud (1912-2004) far-reaching changes were made, which already had an impact on the excellent and outstanding vintage 1978 after a decade of dry spell with rather average wines.
 After the death of the owner in 1980, the listed company was continued as CEO by his daughter Corinne.
 Former Fiat boss Giovanni Agnelli owned the majority of the shares with 75%.
-After his death in January 2003, the Agnelli heirs sold the stake, with Microsoft boss Bill Gates also being named as interested.
+After his death in January 2003, the Agnelli heirs sold the stake, including Microsoft boss Bill Gates as an interested party.
 Finally Corinne Mentzelopoulos took over all Agnelli shares and is now the sole shareholder.
 Paul Pontallier has been responsible as general manager since 1983.

 The second wine is called "Pavillon Rouge" and has the same maturity conditions as the first wine.
 The Château is one of the few Bordeaux wineries that also produces excellent white wines.
 The “Pavillon Blanc” is made from a variety of Sauvignon Blanc from a vineyard in Soussans.
 The long-lived wine only develops after four to five years of storage.
 Around 40,000 bottles are produced annually.

 Several bottles of the 1787 vintage were in the possession of the US President Thomas Jefferson (1743-1826), who was U.S. ambassador to France at the time.
-One of them was created in 1987 by the famous wine author Michael Broadbent (* 1927) tasted and assessed as follows: “Bouquet with great richness and depth with lively, full taste and perfect leaving " .
-Wine merchant William Sokolin (1930-2015) hosted an exquisite dinner in New York's Four Seasons restaurant in 1989, at which a Château Margaux from (supposedly) Jefferson's property was to be sold in the media at a price of $ 500,000.
+One of them was created in 1987 by the famous wine author Michael Broadbent (1927-2020) tasted and rated as follows: “Bouquet with great richness and depth with lively, full taste and perfect Finish " .
+Wine merchant William Sokolin (1930-2015) hosted an exquisite dinner in New York's Four Seasons restaurant in 1989, during which a Château Margaux from (supposedly) Jefferson's property was to be sold in the media at a price of $ 500,000.
 Before it could be sold, it was broken out of carelessness.
-The bottle was insured and the insurance paid $ 225,000; it is one of the (never consumed) most expensive wine bottles in the world,
+The bottle was insured and the insurance paid $ 225,000; it is one of the (never consumed) most expensive wine bottles in the world.